-If you own, operate or work within licenced premises, it’s very important that you understand your rights, responsibilities, obligations and liabilities under the Licensing Act.
-Failure to comply with the conditions of your licence or a failure to promote the licencing objectives can result in a licence being revoked, but it can also result in a criminal prosecution.
+If you own, operate or work within licensed premises, it’s very important that you understand your rights, responsibilities, obligations and liabilities under the Licensing Act.
+Failure to comply with the conditions of your licence or a failure to promote the licensing objectives can result in a licence being revoked, but it can also result in a criminal prosecution.

-Part seven of the licencing act 2003 sets out the criminal offences that can be prosecuted through the courts by the Police or the licencing authority.
+Part seven of the Licensing Act 2003 sets out the criminal offences that can be prosecuted through the courts by the Police or the licensing authority.
 Some of those offences are set out below.

 Section 136 – unauthorised licensable activities.

 Section 137 – exposing alcohol for unauthorised sales

 Section 138 – keeping alcohol on the premises for unauthorised sales

 Section 140 – allowing disorderly conduct on licenced premises